Do our physicians operate on both eyes the same day?

 Is LASIK safe?

 LASIK is a very safe procedure in the right hands.
-To our knowledge there have not been any reported case of blindness.
-The most significant risk is infection which is reported in 1 in 5,000 cases, whereas 1 in 500 contact lens wearers suffer from infections and corneal scarring.
+To our knowledge, there have not been any reported cases of blindness.
+The most significant risk is an infection which is reported in 1 in 5,000 cases, whereas 1 in 500 contact lens wearers suffer from infections and corneal scarring.

 Will it hurt?